juliohm1978/kubeless-pulsar-trigger/README.md

 There are two components to this solution:

-* Kubernetes Controller - watches PulsarTrigger objects from the Kubernetes API and spins up Dispatcher Pods for processing queue events.
+* Kubernetes Controller - watches `PulsarTriggers` from the Kubernetes API and spins up Dispatcher Pods for processing queue events.
 * Dispatcher Pods - subscribe to a sepecific Pulsar topic and send message contents to a Kubeless Function.

 Inspired by discussions at the Kubeless project ([here](https://github.com/kubeless/kafka-trigger/issues/24) and [here](https://github.com/kubeless/kubeless/issues/826)), this implementation uses a different approach from the native [Kafka and NATS triggers](https://kubeless.io/docs/pubsub-functions/#kafka).
 Here, the the queue message processing is decoupled from the controller itself, allowing that part of the solution to scale and evolve independently.